 Dr Martin Coath

-Public Engagement Theory and Practice.
-Auditory neuroscience, bio-inspired computation, the perception of music, and science communication.
+Climate change, public engagement theory and practice, auditory neuroscience, bio-inspired computation, the perception of music, and science communication.

 Grants & contracts